Pygmy hog: Conservation

 The pygmy hog is protected under Schedule I of India's Wild Life (Protection) Act, 1972, providing absolute protection with the highest penalties for offenders.
 The pygmy hog is also listed in CITES Appendix I, which includes all species of plants and animals threatened with extinction.

-The Pygmy Hog Conservation Breeding Programme (PHCP) was formed in 1995 in order to aid the implementation of a broad conservation action for not only this critically endangered species, but for its endangered habitat as well.
-In an effort to increase the small numbers of pygmy hogs, one of the Programme’s main objectives was to implement a captive breeding and reintroduction program in order to protect against possible early extinction of the species.
-Two males and four female pygmy hogs were caught under permit in Manas National Park and transferred to a facility in Basistha, India, where they became the founders of the current captive-breeding program.
-After two years, the breeding program was so successful that the pygmy hog population had increased by over 600%, and an additional breeding facility was established at Potasali in Nameri in order to house the increasing population.
-Realizing that the pygmy hogs cannot be released directly from the breeding facility back into the wild, the PHCP utilizes a “soft release” method in order to pre-condition the animals to survive in the wild.
-The pre-conditioning process takes about five months, and occurs in a specially constructed ‘pre-release’ facility in Potasali.
+The Pygmy Hog Conservation Breeding Programme (PHCP) was formed in 1995 in order to aid the implementation of a broad conservation action for the pygmy hog and its habitat.
+One of the PHCP's main objectives was to implement a captive breeding and reintroduction program to prevent the extinction of the pygmy hog.
+Two males and four female individuals were caught under permit in Manas National Park and transferred to a facility in Basistha, where they became the founders of the current captive-breeding program.
+After two years, the captive population had increased by over 600%, and an additional breeding facility was established at Potasali in Nameri.
+The PHCP is also cooperating with forest department officials to restore and maintain the natural grassland habitat of the pygmy hog.

+The PHCP utilizes a "soft release" method in order to pre-condition the animals to survive in the wild.
+The pre-conditioning process takes about five months, and occurs in a specially constructed 'pre-release' facility in Potasali.
 While here, the pygmy hogs are divided into social groups, and live in environments simulated to resemble their natural habitat where they can engage in natural foraging, nest-building, and other natural behaviors.
 Just prior to their release, the pygmy hogs are taken to a reintroduction site where they are maintained for two to three days to ensure their readiness before they are officially released back into the wild.

-Between 2008 and 2016, one hundred captive-bred pygmy hogs have been successfully reintroduced into the wild at three different locations in Assam, these being Sonai Rupai, Orang, and Barnadi.
-Meanwhile, a further 60 remain in captivity as a safety net population in order to continue to produce new pygmy hogs for future releases.
-In addition to their captive breeding program, the PHCP is also working to restore and maintain the natural habitat of the pygmy hogs.
-As the survival of the pygmy hog is dependent on grassland habitats, the PHCP is working closely with forest department officials in Assam to ensure that these grasslands are maintained so that the pygmy hog can be saved.
+Between 2008 and 2016, one hundred captive-bred pygmy hogs have been reintroduced into the wild at three different locations in Assam, these being Sonai Rupai, Orang and Barnadi National Parks.
+Another 60 individuals remain in captivity as a safety net population in order to reproduce pygmy hogs for future releases.

+In 2024, nine pygmy hogs were released into Manas National Park, increasing its population to 63 individuals.

+In 2024, there were around 420 pygmy hogs in the wild and 95 in breeding centres, meaning a total of 515 pygmy hogs.
+They can be found in the wild in Manas National Park, Orang National Park, Sonai Rupai Wildlife Sanctuary, and Bornodi Wildlife Sanctuary.
+Furthermore, they are being captively-bred at two Pygmy Hog Breeding and Research Centres, one in Basistha, Guwahati, and the other near Assam's Nameri National Park.